Imbernoulli/Learn2Design-2026/docs/scoring.md

 The value is read from `objective.best_loss` after the run terminates.
-If your algorithm crashes, exceeds memory, or fails to call `objective.value` at all, the run's score is evlauated as the initial parameter's loss.
+If your algorithm crashes, exceeds memory, or fails to call `objective.value` at all, the run's score is evaluated as the initial parameter's loss.

 `NaN` losses are coerced to `+inf` before aggregation.